AlphonsG/Rainbow-Optical-Flow-For-ALI/README.md

 After processing is finished, a folder containing similar outputs (e.g. a HTML report,  videos, images, CSV files) to those in [this](https://github.com/AlphonsG/Rainbow-Optical-Flow-For-ALI/tree/main/examples/example_output/(tif)_191018_HNA-ALI_d14.nd2_-_191018_HNA-ALI_d14.nd2_(series_03)0000_etc) example output folder should be generated in [this](https://github.com/AlphonsG/Rainbow-Optical-Flow-For-ALI/tree/main/examples/example_image_series) folder.
 ### Graphical User Interface (GUI)

-Once installed, Rainbow can be be used through a GUI, which can be launched by running the command `rainbow` (within the `rainbow-env` environment if applicable).
+Once installed, Rainbow can be be used through a GUI, which can be launched by running the command `rainbow` (within the `rainbow-env` environment).

 To test Rainbow using an example Air-Liquid Interface cell culture image series, follow the instructions under option B of the <a href="#installation">installation</a> procedure (except for step 7) and run the following commands in the terminal::